Iamthelaw/notes/✅ code-complete.md

 If you know that a program’s size and speed are important, design the program’s architecture so that you can reasonably meet your size and speed goals.

-- Setting individual resource goals makes the system’s ultimate performance pre- dictable.
+- Setting individual resource goals makes the system’s ultimate performance predictable.
 If each feature meets its resource goals, the whole system will meet its goals.
 You can identify subsystems that have trouble meeting their goals early and target them for redesign or code tuning.
 - The mere act of making goals explicit improves the likelihood that they’ll be achieved.
 Programmers work to objectives when they know what they are; **the more explicit the objectives, the easier they are to work to**.
 - You can set goals that don’t achieve efficiency directly but promote efficiency in the long run.
 Efficiency is often best treated in the context of other issues.
 For example, achieving a high degree of modifiability can provide a better basis for meeting efficiency goals than explicitly setting an efficiency target. **With a highly modular, modifiable design, you can easily swap less-efficient components for more-efficient ones**.